Skip To Content

 Connect critical systems to uninterruptible power supplies (UPS) and surge protectors.
 This helps prevent damage to data and hardware from power surges and provides backup during short outages.

-Plan Ahead and Stay Organized
+Plan and Stay Organized

 Download our Summer Tech Prep Checklist to guide your team through each of these essential steps.
 With proactive planning, your department will be ready to support a secure, stable, and efficient learning environment when students return.